Soheib-Kiani/shopping-cart/README.md

 # shopping-cart
-This is an advanced shopping cart which was developed by Vite.js, TypeScript and react-boostrap
+This is an advanced shopping cart which was developed by Vite.js, TypeScript and react-bootstrap

 To run the project